MaxCanntSwim/14-obsidian-git/calculus/Derivatives/Partial derivative.md

 The function: $$L(x,y)=f(a,b)+f_{x}(a,b)(x-a)+f_{y}(a,b)(y-b)$$
 is called the linearisation of f at the point $(a,b)$.

-## Linearization in higher dimentions
+## Linearization in higher dimensions
 Let ${x}=( x_{1},x_{2},...,x_{n})$ and ${a}=(a_{1},a_{2},...,a_{n})$.
 The linearization  of the function f at the point **a** is$$L(x)=f(a)+f_{x_{1}}(x_{1}-a_{1})+...+f_{x_{n}}(a)(x_{n}-a_{n})$$
 # Differentiability